farah-maria/ThereIsLight/README.md

 A black circle indicates the player has lost or the game has ended.
 A white circle indicates where the random import is used in Python to introduce an element of chance to the outcome.
 As stated in the opening of the game 'the stakes are against' the player winning.

 Most story paths lead to defeat, but one leads to a revolution for better odds.
 If the player plays often enough, chance should ensure that s/he will reach this at some point, after a good deal of frustration. :)

+Story paths are chosen by the user either by entering 'y' or 'n' for yes or no questions, or by entering a number to choose from an offered selection of pathways.

 <br>